Skip to main content

 The first world championship was as a four-team invitational tournament in 1967, where Mt.
 Washington (Md.)
 Lacrosse Club represented the United States and won the title.
 Seven years later, the U.S. fielded an all-star team to compete in a similar international invitational tournament in Australia.
 It was here that the concept of holding a world championship tournament every four years was born.
 The International Lacrosse Federation (ILF) was formed to govern men’s lacrosse on the international level, and sanctioned World Championship events from 1974-2006 until merging with the IFWLA in 2008 to form the Federation of International Lacrosse (FIL).
 Following the 2018 championship, the FIL rebranded itself as World Lacrosse.

-The U.S. has captured 10 world championships, including the most recent title in 2018 when Tom Schreiber scored the game-winning goal with just one second left to give the U.S. a 9-8 victory over Canada in Netanya, Israel.
-The next world championship will be held in 2023 in Southern California.
+The U.S. has captured 11 world championships, including the most recent title in 2023 when Brennan O'Neill scored five goals to lead the U.S. to a 10-7 victory over Canada in San Diego.

 USA Lacrosse coordinates all aspects of the U.S. Men’s National Team Program.